-\paragraph{Frame-by-frame Analysis.} We finally show frame-by-frame analysis of latency and energy consumption for one single sequence. \Fig{fig:lat_break} shows the results of latency and \Fig{fig:eng_break} shows the results for energy consumption.
-Both latency and energy consumption of \proj are having a same trend, where the crest indicates the inference of LLM is happening at that time step, and trough means the robot is executing the trajectory predicted from the last time. \underline{\proj-5} has a periodical crest, as every 5 time steps, the inference will happen once. \underline{\proj-ADAP} has a more flexible crest and trough, compared to \underline{\proj-5}.
-This is due to the waypoints identification and flexible length of actual trajectory.
+\paragraph{Frame-by-frame Analysis.} We finally show a frame-by-frame analysis of latency and energy consumption for one single sequence.
+Fig.~\ref{fig:lat_break} shows the results of latency, and Fig.~\ref{fig:eng_break} shows the results for energy consumption.
+Both latency and energy consumption of \textsc{Corki}\xspace have the same trend, where the crest indicates the inference of LLM happening at that time step, and the trough means the robot is executing the trajectory predicted from the last time. \underline{\textsc{Corki}\xspace-5} has a periodical crest, as every 5-time steps, the inference will happen once. \underline{\textsc{Corki}\xspace-ADAP} has a more flexible crest and trough compared to \underline{\textsc{Corki}\xspace-5}.
+This is due to the waypoints identification and flexible length of the actual trajectory.

 We find that although our method achieves lower average frame latency, it does exhibit severer long tail problem, as different frames undergo different execution pipelines.
 We sort the frame latency and show the results in Fig.~\ref{fig:worst}, result suggests the relative latency variation of the baseline is 56.0\% lower than \textsc{Corki}\xspace.

 The acceleration comes from three sides.
 First, the inference frequency is largely reduced, which contributes to the most latency reduction.
-Second, \proj hardware successfully accelerates the control process by up to $29.0\times$, reducing the control latency.
+Second, \textsc{Corki}\xspace hardware successfully accelerates the control process by up to $29.0\times$, reducing the control latency.
 Finally, communication latency between the robot and the server is hidden as we enable pipelining.

 We vary the baselines in Tbl.~\ref{tbl:gpubase} and data representations in Tbl.~\ref{tbl:database} to better understand the performance.
 Our findings show that regardless of whether inference is performed on a state-of-the-art GPU like the H100 or an embedded GPU such as the Jetson Orin, \textsc{Corki}\xspace-ADAP consistently achieves high speedup (Jetson Orin shows longest inference latency, consuming over 0.9 second per frame, which makes it impossible to achieve real-time control).
 A similar conclusion holds when using different data representations.